hocuscodus/qed-lang/demos.md

 permalink: /demos/
 ---

-Some demos for now, page will improve.
+Some demos for now.
+More later...

 ## Increment-decrement buttons